codelion/LRMTokenEconomy/report/report.md

 ## How can we measure token efficiency?

-Measuring the length of the thinking process, the Chain-of-Though presents some issues, because most recent closed source models will not share their raw reasoning traces.
+Measuring the length of the thinking process, the Chain-of-Thought, presents some issues, because most recent closed source models will not share their raw reasoning traces.
 The rationale behind this is prevent competitors from finetuning on their reasoning traces.
 Instead, they use smaller language models to transcribe the chain of thought into summaries or compressed representations.
 This means the original reasoning process remains hidden, with only the final answer and a transcribed version of the CoT available for analysis.

 However, since models are usually billed by the number of output tokens for the full prompt completion (thinking and final answer output), we can use the number of completion tokens as a proxy for the total effort required to generate an answer.